siebenbrunner/NetworkValuation/README.md

 ### Algorithms
 The algorithms are organized into folders, which act as separately functionable code bases.
 Selecting the appropriate algorithm for your problem requires some familiarity with the literature.
 Currently the following algorithms are implemented (in chronological order, which roughly corresponds to an increasing order of complexity):

-* [Eisenberg and Noe (2001)]: computes payoffs for one layer of debt contracts without equity participations
+* [Eisenberg and Noe (2001)]: computes payoffs for one layer of debt contracts without equity participations.
-* [Elsinger (2009)]: extends the Eisenberg/Noe-model to include several seniority layers of debt and equity participations.
+* [Elsinger (2009)]: extends the Eisenberg/Noe-model to include equity participations and several seniority layers of debt.
 * [Rogers and Veraart (2013)]: extends the Eisenberg/Noe-model to include liquidation haircuts.
 * [Puig and Siebenbrunner (2018)]: extends the Elsinger-model to include bail-ins and contingent convertible debt securities.